-As we entered the Plough and Harrow, a pub in Leytonstone that still feels a bit like the East End, we were greeted by Graham Saxby.
-An old-school skinhead through and through, the man makes an effort to look sharp, sporting a sleeveless argyle jumper, off-white Sta Prest and highly polished burgundy DMs.
-Later that night, he would be on stage performing with The Warriors alongside The Angry Agenda, Top Dog and north London’s own Kilburn Bomb Squad.
+As we enter the Plough and Harrow, a Leytonstone pub that still feels a bit like the old East London, we are greeted by Graham Saxby.
+An old-school skinhead through and through, the man sports a sleeveless argyle jumper, off-white Sta Prest and highly polished burgundy DMs.
+Later that night, he will be on stage performing with The Warriors alongside The Angry Agenda, Top Dog and north London’s own Kilburn Bomb Squad.

-But first it was time for an extended chat.
-We noticed there was a dearth of detailed information on Saxby’s early years as the original vocalist for The Last Resort, so we decided to probe a bit deeper.
-We discussed the band’s early years in Herne Bay, pissed-off folk singers and patriotism.
+But first it’s time for an extended chat.
+Noting the dearth of detailed information on Saxby’s early years with The Last Resort we’ve decided to probe a bit deeper.
+We discussed the band’s time in Herne Bay, pissed-off folk singers and patriotism.

 We also learned that over-zealous scenewatch types had just kicked The Warriors off the bill for Cardiff’s 161 Wales and West festival.
-As is so often the case today, the ‘guilt by association’ principle was liberally applied: one person knows another person; therefore they hold similar views.
-One band played with a dodgy band; therefore they’re beyond the pale too.
+As is so often the case nowadays, the ‘guilt by association’ principle was liberally applied: one person knows another person; therefore they hold similar views.
+One band plays with a dodgy band; therefore they too are beyond the pale.
 And so, many who preach the politics of change in fact practice the politics of purity.

 Graham, there is a picture of you and your mates outside a pub in Herne Bay in 1977.
 It’s the silver jubilee and the height of punk infamy, yet you’re still sporting a bit of a mid-70s bootboy look.